rwblair/singularity_fmriprep/README.md

 # fmriprep singularity images
-Committing to this repo trigger an autobuild of a singularity image from a docker image.
+Commits to this repo triggers autobuild of a singularity image from a docker image, and adds folders needed to work on TSD/HPC.

 To autobuild latest, enter a comment in [Singularity.latest](Singularity.latest) To build specific versions/tags, simply change the Singularity.[tag], and make sure to change the tag in the file as well.